GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 The following 4 procedures are included in this step.
 #### 1. Slice time correction: optional for long TRs (e.g., TR>=1s)
 #### 2. Motion correction: (motions are corrected to its mean)
-    Generate 3 plots in each data folder, "EPI_mc_rot.png", "EPI_mc_trans.png", and "EPI_mc_disp.png".
+    a.
+Generate 3 mc plots: "EPI_mc_rot.png", "EPI_mc_trans.png", and "EPI_mc_disp.png".
 One can use these 3 plots as a quality control of motions during the imaging session.
+    b.
+Quality control files in./data/QC_info/:
 #### 3. Distortion correction using fsl topup:
     a.
 Relign 1 reverse EPI scan to the 1st volume of the forward EPI data
     b.
 Estimate the topup correction parameters (see the required topup parameter files in 3 below)